samanthachiuu/DH199/README.md

 visitors and the prospect students of how UCLA contributed to the various areas of Humanities, Art and filming, Science and Engineering, and Medical and Biological Sciences.
 The important building I will be exploring is Haines Hall because throughout my career at UCLA, my main building was Haines and I have a connection to it.
-To produce an interactive prototype of a mobile app as a proof of concept, I will adopt an iterative user-centered design process.
-As methods, I will conduct user research and create personas/scenario, and propose multiple versions of wireflow (low-fidelity) and interactive prototype (high-fidelity) for usability testing.
+To produce an interactive prototype of a mobile app as a proof of concept.

 --------------------

 ### Expected Outcome
+The expected outcome of my project is a map-directory and walkthrough of UCLA architures in history, specifically focusing on Haines Hall.
+I will adopt an interative user-centered design process using methods such as conducting user research, creating personas/scenarios, and proposing multiple versions of the wireflow (low-fidelity) and interactive prototype (high-fidelity) for usability testing.

 --------------------